Solving the isomorphism problems for two families of parafree groups: Introduction

 In general, the whole character variety $\mathcal{X}^{\rm irr}(\Gamma)$ may be complicated.
-But $\mathcal{J}_k(\Gamma)$ is of lower dimensional, and is relatively easy to describe.
+But $\mathcal{J}_k(\Gamma)$ has lower dimension, and is relatively easy to determine.
 The ${\rm GL}(2,\mathbb{C})$-character variety of a free group has a natural coordinate system via trace functions (see \cite{Dr03} for instance).
-For a 3-generator group $\Gamma$, we could describe $\mathcal{X}^{\rm irr}(\Gamma)$ as a subvariety of $\mathcal{X}^{\rm irr}(F_3)$.
-Nevertheless, we choose not to do so; instead, we choose an explicit representative for each conjugacy class of ${\rm GL}(2,\mathbb{C})$-representations, making computations more convenient.
-In this paper, ``varieties" are almost always treated just as subspaces of $\mathbb{C}^N$ for some $N$.
+For a 3-generator group $\Gamma$, we could have described $\mathcal{X}^{\rm irr}(\Gamma)$ as a subvariety of $\mathcal{X}^{\rm irr}(F_3)$ (which can be embedded as a hypersurface of $\mathbb{C}^9$ via trace coordinates).
+Nevertheless, we choose not to do so; instead, we choose a unique explicit representative for each conjugacy class of ${\rm GL}(2,\mathbb{C})$-representations, making computations more convenient.
+In this paper, ``varieties" are almost treated just as subspaces of $\mathbb{C}^N$ for some $N$.